 Marine geophysical surveys gather data about the shape and subsurface geology of the sea floor.
 Analysis of geological samples (geosamples) collected during these surveys yields additional environmental and paleo-environmental data, and provides "ground truth" for interpretation of geophysical measurements.
 Geophysical and geosample data combine to provide the information needed to understand Earth's seabed environment and subsurface processes.

-Access Marine Geology Data in the Archive via External Websites
+Access Marine Geology Data stewarded by NCEI via External Websites

 Other NOAA Sources of Data from Sea floor and Lakebed Samples: